clshenNLP/QASC/README.md

 # Citation
+If you use the dataset for investigating this interesting problem, please cite the following paper:

-Chenlin Shen, Changlong Sun, Jingjing Wang, Yangyang Kang, Shoushan Li, Xiaozhong Liu, Luo Si, Min Zhang and Guodong Zhou.
+[Shen et al., 2018] Chenlin Shen, Changlong Sun, Jingjing Wang, Yangyang Kang, Shoushan Li, Xiaozhong Liu, Luo Si, Min Zhang and Guodong Zhou.
 Sentiment Classidication towards Question-Answering with Hierarchical Matching Network.
 In Proceeding of EMNLP-2018.